 Heavy rains make the wooden boardwalks dangerously slick.
 The trail closes periodically due to flooding.
 Check passadicosdopaiva.pt for current status before driving from Porto.

 Pro Tip: The gorge is deep and oriented southeast-northwest.
 The sun drops behind the cliffs long before actual sunset.
-Golden hour photography is brief, so shoot mid-morning (9:00-11:00 AM) for the best light on the river.
+Golden hour photography is brief — shoot mid-morning (9:00-11:00 AM) for the best light on the river.

 The dish: Posta Arouquesa

-A thick veal steak grilled over charcoal, seasoned only with coarse salt.
+A thick veal steak grilled over charcoal and seasoned only with coarse salt.
 Traditionally served with migas (breadcrumbs with beans and cabbage) or roasted potatoes.
-The intramuscular fat creates tenderness that justifies the hype.
+The intramuscular fat creates a tenderness that justifies the hype.
+This is not supermarket veal — the cattle graze at elevation on these same slopes, making Posta Arouquesa one of the finest regional dishes you’ll eat in Northern Portugal.

 Casa dos Bifes Silva

 This is the institution.
-On weekends, hikers in technical gear pack the dining room for the “post-hike steak” ritual.
-The portions are massive because one steak easily feeds two moderate appetites.
+On weekends, hikers in technical gear pack the dining room for the post-hike steak ritual.
+The portions are massive — one steak easily feeds two moderate appetites.

 Pro Tip: Make a reservation for weekend lunches or expect waits exceeding an hour.
 The restaurant doesn’t take phone reservations from foreign numbers, so book through your hotel or tour operator.